deep5050/knowledge-dump/Cheatsheets/Linux/Network/skbuff.md

 - **`data`, `tail`, and `end`**: These pointers manage the actual data within the buffer, allowing for efficient data manipulation.
 - **`len` and `data_len`**: These fields store the total length of the packet and the length of the data portion, respectively.
 - **`truesize`**: This indicates the actual size of the memory allocated for the `sk_buff`, which may be larger than the data length due to overhead.

+## Data Fields
+Data Pointer: This points to the beginning of the data in the buffer.
+It allows the kernel to access the packet's payload.
+Length: This indicates the total length of the data in the buffer.
+Protocol: This field specifies the protocol used (e.g., IP, ARP) for the packet.
+Transport Header: A pointer to the transport layer header (e.g., TCP, UDP) within the buffer.
+Network Header: A pointer to the network layer header (e.g., IP) within the buffer.
+Device Pointer: This points to the network device associated with the packet, helping in routing and processing.

 ## 📝 Sample Code Snippet to Handle `sk_buff`